softwaresaved/NGCMGSoton-2015-06-21/novice/python-unit-testing/03-unittesting.md

 > ## Challenges {.challenge}
 >
-> 1. A colleague of yours has written a function that calculates the running total of the values in a list, e.g.,
+> 1. A colleague of yours has written a function that calculates the running total of all the values in a list, e.g.,
 >     `running([0, 1, 2])` produces the list `[0, 1, 3]`.
->     Load this function into your notebook using `from running import running`,
->     and then write some unit tests for it using `nose` in a test_running.py
+>     Write some unit test functions for it in a `test_running.py` file
->     file to see what bugs you can find.
+>     (including `from running import running` at the top), and then use `nose` >     to see what bugs you can find.
 >
 > 2. Some programmers put assertions in their programs to catch errors when they occur; others prefer to write unit tests to check that the program is behaving properly.
 >     Which do you think makes programs easier to read?